Golden Tour

 The Golden Tour was the fifteenth concert tour by Australian recording artist Kylie Minogue.
 It was launched in support of her fourteenth studio album, Golden (2018) and visited Europe and Australia.
 It began on 18 September 2018 in Newcastle, England at the Metro Radio Arena and concluded on 17 March 2019 in Mount Cotton, Australia at Sirromet Wines.
-The tour was announced in February 2018, consisting of dates only in the UK and the Ireland.
+The tour was announced in February 2018, consisting of dates only in the UK and Ireland.
 The previously announced European tour was incorporated in September of the same year, and the Australian leg was announced in November.

 The concerts were divided into seven distinct sections: Desert Sunrise, The High & Dry, Nothing Behind Me, Everything Ahead of Me, The Lovers United, At the Picnic After the Biker Rally, New York City and an encore, The Nashville Rider.
 An interval halfway through the show separated the concert into two halves.
 Acting as creative director alongside Rob Sinclair, Minogue created a show narrative that was set in the 1970s and heavily influenced by Western films, featuring an abstract road movie which was presented on a large video screen.
 The retro influence of the concerts were also amplified by a "g"-shaped stage with a glittered runway.
 The tour received acclaim from music critics, who praised the shows for their simplicity in comparison to Minogue's previous tours.

 The Golden Tour was also commercially successful.
-According to Billboard, the three concerts in London, England at The O_{2} Arena grossed $3,368,900 with 30,100 tickets sold, placing her at eighth spot for the biggest concerts of September 2018.
+According to Billboard, the three concerts in London, England at the O_{2} Arena grossed $3,368,900 with 30,100 tickets sold, placing her at eighth spot for the biggest concerts of September 2018.
 Footage from the tour was also filmed across several nights, and was released on 6 December 2019 as Golden Live in Concert.